-After surgery to fix a SCFE, the child will need to walk with crutches for 6–8 weeks.
+After surgery to fix a SCFE, the child will need to walk with crutches for 6 to 8 weeks.

 The child may be referred to a physical therapist for treatment during recovery.

-Follow-up is essential every 3–4 months for the next 2 years to recheck the treated hip.
+Follow-up is essential every 3 to 4 months for the next several years to recheck the treated hip.